ExpediaGroup/graphql-kotlin/graphql-kotlin-client/README.md

 val result = query.myAwesomeQuery()
 ```

-Result of your query is a type safe object that corresponds to your GraphQL query.
+The result of your query is a type safe object that corresponds to your GraphQL query.

-Additional information about Gradle and Maven plugins as well as their respective tasks/mojos can be found in our
+Additional information about Gradle and Maven plugins as well as their respective tasks/monos can be found in our
 [documentation](https://expediagroup.github.io/graphql-kotlin).

 ## Limitations

-* Currently only Ktor Http Client is supported, additional clients (e.g. Spring WebClient) might be supported in the future.
+* Currently only the Ktor Http Client is supported.
+Additional clients (e.g. Spring WebClient) might be supported in the future.
+If you have a suggestion, open an issue.
 * Due to the custom logic required for deserialization of polymorphic types and default enum values only Jackson is currently supported.
-* Only single operation per query file is supported.
+* Only a single operation per query file is supported.
 * Subscriptions are currently not supported.
-* Within single GraphQL query you cannot make multiple selections to the same GraphQL object with different fields but it
-is perfectly fine to have different selection sets across different GraphQL queries.
+* You cannot make multiple selections to the same GraphQL object in a single GraphQL query.
+However, you can have different selection sets across different GraphQL queries.
-* Anonymous operations are supported but will result in generic `AnonymousQuery` (for query operation) class.
+* Anonymous operations are supported but will result in a generic `AnonymousQuery` (for query operation) class.
 Plugins
 do not keep track of state across different query generations so if you have multiple anonymous operations in a single
 package your compilation will fail due to the generic class name collisions.

 ## Documentation

 Additional information can be found in our [documentation](https://expediagroup.github.io/graphql-kotlin) and the
-[javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-client) of all published versions.
+[Javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-client) of all published versions.

-If you have a question about something you can not find in our documentation or javadocs, feel free to
+If you have a question about something you can not find in our documentation or Javadocs, feel free to
 [create an issue](https://github.com/ExpediaGroup/graphql-kotlin/issues) and tag it with the question label.